 e.
 Any use of less frequent than monthly data collection to reduce burden

 Inpatient eligibility and sample sizes follow the HCAHPS (Hospital-Consumer Assessment of Healthcare Providers and Systems) Quality Assurance Guidelines (QAG, currently version 8.0) in order to allow VHA to publically report scores on Hospital Compare.
-Samples are drawn monthly for each hospital in the VHA, with a total monthly sample size of about 15,000 veteran patients.
+Samples are drawn monthly for each hospital in the VHA, with a total monthly sample size of about 15,000 Veteran patients.

 Eligibility and sample size for the Patient Centered Medical Home (PCMH) survey (outpatient) follows the Technical Specifications for Administering the PCMH survey published by the National Committee for Quality Assurance (NCQA) in order to allow VHA to publically report PCMH scores.
 Patients selected for the current month’s Inpatient sample, and responders to any SHEP survey in the last 12 months are also excluded.
 Samples are drawn monthly for each site of primary care in the VHA, with a total monthly sample size of about 55,000 veteran patients.

 Veteran patients having an encounter with a VHA healthcare provider in the current month are eligible for the Outpatient survey.
 Patients selected for the current month’s Inpatient or PCMH samples, and responders to any SHEP survey in the last 12 months are also excluded.
-Samples are drawn monthly for each site of ambulatory care in the VHA, with a total monthly sample size of about 5,000 veteran patients.
+Samples are drawn monthly for each site of ambulatory care in the VHA, with a total monthly sample size of about 5,000 Veteran patients.

-VHA’s Office of Analytics and Business Intelligence (OABI) is currently obtaining a contract vehicle to administer the other SHEP surveys submitted in the amendment to Justification A. The surveys include CAHPS Nursing Home, CAHPS In-Center Hemodialysis, CAHPS Home Health, and the Mental Health Veteran Survey.
+VHA’s Office of Analytics and Business Intelligence (OABI) is currently obtaining a contract vehicle to administer the other SHEP surveys submitted in the amendment to Supporting Statement-Part A. The surveys include CAHPS Nursing Home, CAHPS In-Center Hemodialysis, CAHPS Home Health, and the Mental Health Veteran Survey.
 In order to publically report and/or fairly compare VHA data with the private sector, the CAHPS protocols for sample selection and data and data collection will be strictly followed.

-Once veteran patients are selected, materials are mailed soliciting their response to a variety of questions concerning their care at VA facilities.
+Once Veteran patients are selected, materials are mailed soliciting their response to a variety of questions concerning their care at VA facilities.
 Veterans are asked to return the surveys to the Office of Quality and Performance contracted data collection vendor.

-All survey questionnaires are translated into Puerto Rican Spanish for those veterans seeking services at or through the VA Medical Center San Juan, Puerto Rico and its affiliated facilities.
-Questionnaires are provided in both English and Spanish, allowing the veteran to choose the version that they are most comfortable responding with.
+All survey questionnaires are translated into Puerto Rican Spanish for those Veterans seeking services at or through the VA Medical Center San Juan, Puerto Rico and its affiliated facilities.
+Questionnaires are provided in both English and Spanish, allowing the Veteran to choose the version that they are most comfortable responding with.

 3. Describe methods to maximize response rate and to deal with issues of non-response.
 The accuracy and reliability of information collected must be shown to be adequate for intended uses.
 For collections based on sampling, a special justification must be provided for any collection that will not yield “reliable” data that can be generalized to the universe studied.